 Adapting quality produce from marine mammals to new trends in modern gastronomy, such as New Nordic Cuisine, is bringing traditional marine-based food cultures into the 21st century, ensuring their continued relevance and interest especially for younger generations.

 Special arrangements have been made with Hotel Brandan in Tórshavn.
 Hotel Brandan is located at walking distance from the conference venue, The Nordic House.
 Conference participants can book a double room with complimentary breakfast for a discounted price of 995 DKK per night (incl. tax).
-For reservations, please contact Hotel Brandan.
+For reservations, please contact Hotel Brandan and make sure to mention that you are a participant to the Conference to get the discounted price.

 Website: Hotel Brandan